 In a small bowl, combine coconut (The recipe calls for unsweetened, but I used sweetened.
 Some things just aren't available at my local grocery store.), 2 T. flour, 2 T. brown sugar, and 2 T. macadamia nuts.

-Next, we'll mix the dry ingredients for the muffins.
+Next, mix the dry ingredients for the muffins.

 These are not your typical blueberry muffins.
 They have a lot going on - first of all the macadamia nuts and coconut give them a unique taste and crunch, and the whole wheat flour and brown sugar just add a little yummy denseness to the muffin.
-Hope you enjoy these!
+These muffins will give you a little tropical vacation to enjoy for breakfast.